Spokane woman sentenced to 23 years for sex trafficking her 6-year-old daughter

 "The facts of this case present some of the most egregious sexual abuse of a child one can imagine.
 Today's sentence is important, but it is equally important to remember that Flores's sentence will likely be much shorter than the lifelong impact on the child," Waldref wrote in a statement.
 "No sentence can return the child's innocence, but our community is now safer and stronger.
 Most important, the child is now in a safe place."

-David Herzog, the assistant United States attorney who prosecuted the case, thanked the FBI agents, state, local and tribal law enforcement who investigated the case.
+David Herzog, the assistant U.S. attorney for Eastern Washington who prosecuted the case, thanked the FBI agents and state, local and tribal law enforcement who investigated the case.
 Herzog said he was particularly grateful to Chelsea Sayles, the Quileute Tribal Attorney who worked to protect the victim from further abuse.

 The case was pursued as part of Project Safe Childhood, a U.S. Department of Justice initiative to combat child sexual exploitation and abuse.